Breast Lift (Mastopexy)

 Do Breast Lifts Give Long-Lasting Results?

 Pregnancy also makes a big impact on breast tissue.
-If there is still a greater chance you will become pregnant over the next several years, your breasts will change and the results of the breast lift procedure will be diminished.
+If there is still a greater chance you will become pregnant over the next several years, your breasts will change and the results of the breast lift procedure will be changed.

 Breasts also change over time because of the effects of gravity.
 Thus, over time, your results will start to diminish due to aging.